kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The projected release date.

 Upon providing a known inmate date, the lookup tool returns a list of inmates matching the information provided by the requester, along with the inmate’s current location, PID/DOC number, and offense counts.
 To view a more comprehensive record of the inmate, select the name matching the inmate in question.
-Additional information such as mugshots, expected time to serve, good time release date, inmate status, age, race, gender, aliases, and physical descriptors may be viewed on the personalized inmate pages.
+Additional information may be viewed on the personalized inmate pages, such as:

-To find inmates incarcerated in county jails, contact the local arresting agency for the inmate records.
+Residents can contact the local arresting agency for inmate records to find inmates incarcerated in county jails.
 Most local jail administrators provide inmate information on their website for easy public access.

 How To Find A Federal Inmate In Kentucky?

-Kentucky has five federal correctional facilities.
-These are Ashland Federal Correctional Institution, Big Sandy U.S. Penitentiary, Lexington Federal Medical Center, Manchester Federal Correctional Institution, and the McCreary U.S. Penitentiary.
-Interested persons may find inmates held in any of these federal prisons through the Federal Bureau of Prisons website.
+Kentucky has five federal correctional facilities: Ashland Federal Correctional Institution, Big Sandy U.S. Penitentiary, Lexington Federal Medical Center, Manchester Federal Correctional Institution, and McCreary U.S. Penitentiary.
+Interested persons may find inmates in any of these federal prisons through the Federal Bureau of Prisons website.
+Of these prisons, the largest federal penitentiary in Kentucky is the United States Penitentiary, Big Sandy, which houses a population of up to 1,441 offenders.
+Additionally, the Federal Medical Center (FMC) Lexington is the only facility that houses female federal offenders in the state.

-The BOP inmate locator tool allows anyone to locate a federal inmate incarcerated from 1982 till now.
-BOP advises persons interested in finding release dates for federal inmates via the inmate locator tool to check back on the site for changes.
+The BOP inmate locator tool allows anyone to locate a federal inmate incarcerated from 1982 to the present.
+BOP advises persons interested in finding release dates for federal inmates via the tool to check back on the site for changes.
 Due to the First Step Act, inmate sentences are sometimes reviewed and recalculated in line with good conduct time changes.
 Hence, current release date information on the BOP website may not reflect the most recent information available for an inmate.

 • Bureau of Prison Registration (BOP) register number